PD Operads and Explicit Partition Lie Algebras: Simplicial-cosimplicial models for derived PD operads

 \end{definition} In particular, we see that the cosimplicial $R$-module $\partLieR(r)^d$ has a basis given by nested chains of partitions of $\underline{r}$:

-\begin{remark} Note that $\sdBar(\Com^{\mm{nu}})(r)$ is given in each simplicial degree by a finite $\Sigma_r$-set.
+Given $\rho\in \Sigma_r$, we will write $\rho^{-1}(\sigma, S)$ for the nested chain of partitions of $\ul{r}$ obtained by \emph{restricting} each partition $x_i$ along $\rho\colon \ul{r}\to \ul{r}$. \begin{remark} Note that $\sdBar(\Com^{\mm{nu}})(r)$ is given in each simplicial degree by a finite $\Sigma_r$-set.
 Consequently, the cosimplicial restricted operad $\partLieR(r)$ has an underlying symmetric sequence that is tamely cofibrant, so that the category of algebras over $\partLieR$ carries a semi-model structure. \end{remark} \begin{theorem}[Simplicial-cosimplicial models for partition Lie algebras] The cosimplicial restricted operad $\dgob{Lie}^{\pi}_{R,\Delta}$ is a model for the derived partition Lie PD $\infty$-operad $\mm{Lie}^\pi_{R,\Delta}$ of Definition \ref{def:derived partition lie operad}.
 Consequently, there is an equivalence of $\infty$-categories

 In particular, when $R=k$ is a field, the localisation of the category of simplicial-cosimplicial restricted algebras over $\mathbf{Lie}_{k,\Delta}^\pi$ at the weak equivalences is equivalent to the $\infty$-category of partition Lie algebras from \cite[Definition 5.47]{brantner2019deformation}. \end{theorem}